Sharkboi990/Skyblock-Engine/README.md

 ### Shark Assistant

-Shark Assistant is a built-in rule-based assistant designed to guide players through progression systems.
+Shark Assistant is a built-in rule-based assistant designed to guide players throughout their progression.

 Features: